rmsk2/mobilenotifier/readme.md

 mistakes.

 In other words: **Please, think about what may happen in the worst case if you expose this software on the public internet**.
-I run it in my home network on my own K3S kubernetes cluster and in this environment the riks are acceptable to me.
+I run it in my home network on my own K3S kubernetes cluster and in this environment the risks are acceptable to me.

 ## General information